lawalter/rhwo-parental-care/README.md

 # Red-headed Woodpecker Parental Care

 This repository contains data, code, analyses, and plots by L. Abigail Walter for research on Red-headed Woodpecker (RHWO) parental care behavior with the [Bulluck Avian Ecology Lab](https://rampages.us/bullucklab) at Virginia Commonwealth University.
+The data in this repository are covered by the [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 #### Field methods